learn-co-students/js-jquery-methods-readme-v-000/README.md

 + Create a function `addText` which accepts a string as a parameter.
 The function should append the parameter to the 2nd paragraph.
 The function should return the `p` tag.

-+ Create a function `showImage`, which shows the hidden image of the dolphin, using the `show` function.
++ Create a function `showDolphin`, which shows the hidden image of the dolphin, using the `show` function.
 The function does not need to have a return value.

 + Create a function `hideImage` which hides the gif of a man getting hit in the face with a pie.
 The function does not need to have a return value.